 - "When it comes to hauling stuff, you'll find 10.3 cubic feet of cargo room behind the third row of seats, 34.2 cubic feet behind the second-row seats and 63.3 cubic feet with both rows folded down.
 These numbers fall short of the cargo space in most other compact crossovers, including the CR-V, RAV4 and Escape." -- Edmunds (2015)

 - "With just the third-row seat down, there's easily enough room for several pieces of luggage or a week's groceries for an average-sized family." -- Consumer Guide (2015)

 Next Steps: Mitsubishi Outlander

-- Find low financing rates for the Mitsubishi Outlander
+- View the best prices for the 2016 Mitsubishi Outlander

 - Calculate monthly payment and apply for a loan

 - See what others paid for the 2016 Mitsubishi Outlander

 - Search used Mitsubishi Outlander for sale (1,356 listings)